 621 Bridgeway, Sausalito, CA 94965 (See Map Below)

 Neighborhood: Bridgeway Promenade.
-Website and reservations, with specials like free corkage on Wednesday, are here.
+Website and reservations are here.
 Lunch and Dinner menus are here, and Wine List is here.
 A parking lot is next door, and city lots are about three blocks away; Angelino validates the first hour of parking there.
 Some street parking farther south on Bridgeway.

 | #9 (Tied) on the OurSausalito.com Best Restaurant Views List for 2016